choonghyunryu/dlookr/README.md

 #### Data: flights

-To illustrate basic use of the dlookr package, use the `flights` data in dlookr from the `nycflights13` package.
-The `flights` data frame contains departure and arrival information on all flights departing from NYC(i.e. JFK, LGA or EWR) in 2013.
+To illustrate the primary use of the dlookr package, use the `flights` data in dlookr from the `nycflights13` package.
+The `flights` data frame contains departure and arrival information on all flights departing from NYC(i.e., JFK, LGA, or EWR) in 2013.

 ``` r
 library(dlookr)